Skin Cyst: Home Treatment

 - Painless.
 But it can be painful if it's inflamed.

-Home treatment for a lump such as an epidermal (skin) cyst may relieve symptoms but may not make the cyst go away.
+Home treatment for a skin (epidermal) cyst may relieve symptoms but may not make the cyst go away.

-- Do not squeeze, scratch, drain, open (lance), or puncture the lump.
-Doing this can irritate or inflame the lump, push any existing infection deeper into the skin, or cause severe bleeding.
+- Do not squeeze, scratch, drain, or open the cyst.
+Doing these things can irritate or inflame the cyst, push any existing infection deeper into the skin, or cause bleeding.

 - Apply a bandage.
-If the lump begins to drain pus, apply a bandage to keep the draining material from spreading.
-Change the bandage daily.
-If a large amount of pus drains from the lump, or the lump becomes more red or painful, you may need to see a doctor.
+If the cyst begins to drain pus, apply a bandage to absorb the pus.
+Change the bandage every day.
+If a large amount of pus drains from the cyst, or the cyst becomes more red or painful, you may need to see a doctor.

 Credits